dmitriwamback/global-maritime/README.md

 ### Alternative method to combatting the z-fighting problem:

 <p>As shown in the image above, the values ε0, ε1, ε2, and ε3 demonstrate the distances between the borders and coastlines of Oman, Yemen, Somalia, and Iran respectively.
-This is due to scaling the radius of the borders as the camera distances itself from the earth model</p>
+This is due to scaling the radius of the borders as the camera distances itself from the Earth model.</p>

 <p>Thus comes a method where the borders and Earth are rendered separately to individual textures, with the borders having only <code>borderTexture</code> and the Earth having both <code>earthTexture</code> and <code>earthDepthTexture</code>.</p>